apisearch-io/php-client/README.md

         'created_at' => new DateTime(),
     ],
     [
-        'T-shirt blue and red',
+        'name' => 'T-shirt blue and red',
-        'This is an amazing T-shirt',
+        'description', 'This is an amazing T-shirt',
-        'Supershirts',
+        'brand', 'Supershirts',
     ],
     [
         '4303ui203',